i

 A gooseneck-free electric kettle with a fully stainless water path including the lid - one of the few marketed on no plastic touching the water.
 The lid gasket material is undisclosed, the one caveat.

 The interior, the lid (including its underside), and the spout are 304 stainless steel, so no plastic contacts the water - Saki markets it as "plastic-free, no plastic touches your water," and multiple retailers plus the Amazon listing confirm the all-steel interior and steel lid.
 The plastic that exists is confined to the exterior base and the electronics/display, which never touch the water.
-The one thing Saki does not disclose is the lid seal/gasket material: like almost every electric kettle it very likely uses a silicone gasket in the lid/steam path, which would make it silicone-only for anyone strictly avoiding silicone.
-We couldn't confirm that part, so treat it as an open question.
+The one thing Saki does not disclose is the lid seal/gasket material: like almost every electric kettle it very likely uses a silicone gasket, which would make it silicone-only for anyone strictly avoiding silicone.
+Community research (the widely-shared r/PlasticFreeLiving kettle roundup) places that seal on the exterior/upper lid rim - in the steam path, isolated from the boiling-water body - rather than submerged at the base like Fellow's probe seal.
+We couldn't confirm the part directly, so treat it as an open question, but that placement is the favorable case.

 What it's made of